Fang20031-Coding/UAT-Global-Server/README.md

 If not I guess ill be stuck playing URA lmao

+(When i'm gone yall can run scrape.py and move the updated file to UAT-Global-Server\resource\umamusume\data to get updates for new cards/characters)

 ## 📄 **License & Credits**

 This project is a **Global Server adaptation** of the original China Server version by [@shiokaze](https://github.com/shiokaze/UmamusumeAutoTrainer).